 Wind Fence vs Dust Fence

-Wet Earth offers both Wind Fence and Dust Fence solutions as listed below.
-These are both quality solutions, but have significant differences that are discussed below.
-Please follow the links for more technical information on each solution.
+Wet Earth offers both Wind Fence and Dust Fence solutions.
+These may look similar and in some cases similar technologies can be used, but there significant differences that are discussed below.

 What is a Wind Fence